← Back to writing

 Why More Candidates Won't Mean More Drugs

-Even if AI generates better candidates, the clinical system cannot automatically absorb them.
-The bottleneck moves from candidate generation to first-in-human translation.
+As AI generates a greater number of better candidates, the clinical system needs to evolve to be able to absorb them.
+If it doesnt,the bottleneck moves from candidate generation to first-in-human translation.
 Part 2 of Beyond the Model.

 The first piece in this series argued that the upstream bottleneck on AI in drug discovery is the predictive validity of the experimental systems that generate the training data.
 This piece is about the downstream bottleneck.
-If AI succeeds even partially, it will increase the number of candidates with plausible preclinical stories.
-The clinical system is not ready to test them, and the binding constraint moves from candidate generation to first-in-human translation.
+If AI increases the number of candidates with plausible preclinical stories, which I think it will, then the clinical system must ready to test them.
+Otherwise the drug development bottleneck moves from candidate generation to first-in-human translation.

 Drug discovery is a funnel.
 Hundreds of preclinical candidates yield a small number of clinical entries, and only 10% of those reach approval [1].
 AI is widening the top of the funnel through computationally generated chemistry, automated target identification, and higher-fidelity preclinical screening.
-Collectively these will produce more candidates with more credible mechanistic stories than the field has ever had to triage.
+Collectively these will produce more candidates than the field has ever had to triage.

-The throat of the funnel does not widen automatically.
-Clinical capacity is gated by the number of trial sites, the number of trained investigators, the number of patients willing to enrol, the number of IRBs, the average days to IND, the average days to first patient dosed, and the cost per patient.
-Those numbers move slowly, in some cases not at all.
-Early clinical studies are already expensive on a per-patient basis, and the cost base scales with sites, monitoring, recruitment, data capture, and regulatory work rather than with model throughput.
+But the rest of the funnel does not widen automatically.
+Clinical capacity is limited by the number of trial sites, the number of trained investigators, the number of patients willing to enrol, the number of IRBs, the average days to IND, the average days to first patient dosed, and the cost per patient.
+All of these numbers move slowly, or in some cases, hardly at all.
+Early clinical studies are already expensive on a per-patient basis, and the cost base scales with sites, monitoring, recruitment, data capture, and regulatory work.

-If AI raises preclinical candidate volume and clinical capacity is roughly fixed, the marginal candidate does not get tested.
-It sits in someone's data warehouse with a beautiful in silico story attached to it.
-The bottleneck simply moves further downstream in the drug development process.
+If AI raises preclinical candidate volume and clinical capacity is roughly fixed, novel candidates may not get tested all, instead sitting in someone's data warehouse with a beautiful in silico story attached to it.
+In this case, the bottleneck moves further downstream in the drug development process.

 Why the clinic moves slowly

-The diagnosis of why clinical trials are slow is well-documented and largely converges.
-Adam Kroetsch's recent piece on clinical trial inefficiency [2] is worth reading in full.
-The short version is that the industry is structurally arranged to resist standardisation.
-Three points are worth highlighting here:
+The diagnosis of why clinical trials are slow is well-documented.
+Adam Kroetsch's recent piece on clinical trial inefficiency [2] is worth reading in full, but the short version is that the industry is structurally arranged to resist standardisation.
+Three points really stand out here:

 1. Each trial is custom-built from scratch on the assumption that scientific distinctness requires operational distinctness: the market is fragmented across sponsors, sites, CROs, and central labs, and none of them can mandate a common standard.